Rose Mary's mother and all of her aunts are great Southern cooks. She likes to think she's not so bad herself.

-Granny’s Liver Nips Were the Best
+Granny’s Liver Nips: The Best Recipe

 Since my grandmother passed away, liver nips have been scarce in my family over the last several decades.
-Other family members have attempted to prepare this Southern classic—but only rarely, and usually with disastrous results.
+Other family members have attempted to prepare this Southern classic—but only rarely and usually with disastrous results.
 None even remotely measured up to Granny’s, except maybe the liver nips served at Shealy’s Barbecue restaurant in Batesburg-Leesville, South Carolina.

 The Key to Avoiding a Strong Liver Taste